Native Linux Microcontainers

 rnx runtime remove <runtime-name>

-rnx runtime validate <runtime-name>
+rnx runtime remove <runtime-name>@<version>

-Runtime Installation and Management
+Runtime Building and Management

-# Install Python runtime
+# Build Python ML runtime from specification

-rnx runtime install python-3.11-ml
+rnx runtime build ./examples/python-3.11-ml/runtime.yaml

-# Install Java runtime
+# Build Java runtime

-rnx runtime install openjdk-21
+rnx runtime build ./examples/java-21/runtime.yaml

 rnx runtime info python-3.11-ml